arrecio/ircalculator/README.md

     newRatings = calculator.calculate(results)
     # calculate returns an array with new iratings in order
     print(newRatings)
-    # each intial IRatingResult has now an calculatedIr property with their calculated values
+    # each intial IRatingResult in the list has now a valid calculatedIr property with their calculated values
     for result in results:
         print(result)

     # you can also calculate SoF based on the list given
     print(calculator.calculate_sof(results))